Improving Emergency Care in

-Since that first trip to Mwanza in July 2015, Dr. Marko has led a multi-partner effort to deliver emergency care and transport to close to 200 patients, including the local fire department, boda boda moto-taxi drivers, and medical students to a population of over 100,000 Tanzanias who’d previously had very limited access to reliable emergency care and transport.
+Since that first trip to Mwanza in July 2015, Dr. Marko has led a multi-partner effort to deliver emergency care and transport to over 200 patients, including the local fire department, boda boda moto-taxi drivers, and medical students to a population of over 100,000 Tanzanias who’d previously had very limited access to reliable emergency care and transport.

 |Mwanza||Last Updated: Jun.
 2017|

 The perception that Bodaboda riders are the cause of all motor vehicle collisions is slowly changing in Mwanza now that they have taken up a new role to save lives.

 Many African countries don’t have the resouces for an ecompassing emergency care system.
 Meet dedicated people from DRC and Tanzania who are set to change that.

 Tanzania’s motorcycle taxi drivers, often associated with deadly road accidents, are being trained to become life-savers, writes Ross Velton on BBC.com

 Posted Jan.
 21, 2016 on CNN.com – “Beacon” is a software program that provides the foundation for emergency response systems in places that don’t have one.
 CNN’s Dr. Sanjay Gupta has more.

 Word-of-mouth has helped the launch of the new system in Tanzania, but questions undoubtedly exist among the community so TRHM put together this video to educate the public and provide clear instructions on how to access the service.